-3M’s global environment, health, and safety (EHS) team provides direct on-site support to our operations through alignment with our Enterprise Supply Chain organization.
-This team helps identify and manage EHS risks, evaluate compliance with regulatory requirements and 3M policies and standards, identify opportunities for improvement, and share best practices.
+3M’s global environment, health, and safety (EHS) team provides direct onsite support to our operations.
+This team helps identify and manage EHS risks, evaluate and support compliance with regulatory requirements and 3M policies and standards, identify opportunities for improvement, and share best practices.

 As part of our commitment to maintain high-quality EHS professional development of our teams, the global EHS team hosts topic-specific meetings and workshops where we share our knowledge and learn from our EHS cohorts.
 To maintain our expertise and stay up to date on the most current science, we provide scholarships for professional certification training courses, cover recertification dues, and more.

-Our quarterly CEO Environment, Health, and Safety Award recognizes sites that display excellence in employee safety, compliance, spill prevention, employee well-being, and advancing EHS culture.
-Other EHS awards include the 3M EHS Achievement Award for innovation and leadership, the 3M Noise and Ventilation Control Awards, the 3M Applied Ergonomics Innovation Award, and the 3M Pollution Prevention Program.
+Our quarterly Triple Zero status recognizes sites that display excellence in employee safety and spill and fire prevention.
+Other EHS awards include the 3M EHS Achievement Award for innovation and leadership and the 3M Pollution Prevention Program.

 We offer several preventive programs including hypertension management, cardiovascular risk reduction, stress management, physical fitness, smoking cessation, nutrition consultation, and cancer prevention.